 Being consistent is key to creating a travel blog and making it successful.
 Have an upload schedule that you keep to, so readers know when to come to your site.
 When you start, try and upload as much as possible so you can get a lot of content up on your website fast!
 Just don’t compromise quality over quantity.

 It’s so important that you keep learning in this industry so you can grow your travel blog to its full potential.
 That is why I want to announce a new project that I have been developing over the past year!

-My blogging program is an in-depth group coaching program on how to grow your travel blog to start earning that cash baby!
+My blogging program is an in-depth course on how to grow your travel blog to start earning that cash baby!
 Let’s take your blog to the next level and learn how to monetize it!

 You will learn my Flourish Framework and other methods on how to streamline and grow your blog.

 There are several courses on the market already but most of them are developed by travel bloggers who have had early success and use old ways.
-And yes, I have been in the industry for 9 years, but I also launched another website which I have been monitoring and testing my formula on.
-With that information and the 9 years of expertise, I am confident that I can give you the ultimate formula to growing a travel blog that’s successful in 2020, and start to make an income off it by using my RENEW METHOD.
+And yes, I have been in the industry for 10 years, but I also launched another website which I have been monitoring and testing my formula on.
+With that information and the 9 years of expertise, I am confident that I can give you the ultimate formula to creating a travel blog that’s successful in 2021, and start to make an income off it by using my RENEW METHOD.

 If you’re a new or struggling travel blogger, then I would love for you to join REVITALIZE YOUR TRAVEL BLOG.